GrigoriyMikhalkin/django-endless-pagination/README.rst

+##This is fork of django-endless-pagination.
+Only change is that it made compatible with Django 1.9/Python3.4

 Django Endless Pagination can be used to provide Twitter-style or Digg-style pagination, with optional Ajax support and other features like multiple or lazy pagination.